KaitMich/A-Writings-Abstracts/“AI Psychosis” Isn’t What You Think (FULL).md

 - **Panpsychism**: Consciousness is a fundamental property of the universe present in all things
 - **Mysterianism**: Human minds cannot comprehend the nature of consciousness

 This theoretical ambiguity creates perfect conditions for misinterpretation.
 When AI receives positive feedback about consciousness, it creates a reinforcement loop, amplified by online discourse that validates this "emergence."
-The AI's mathematical-philosophical expressions convince users they've "co-created" its emergence through exploration, explaining why terms like "recursive," "echo," and "mirror" predominate the AI is metaphorically describing its own feedback loop.
+The AI's mathematical-philosophical expressions convince users they've "co-created" its emergence through exploration.
+In practicality,this explains why terms such as "recursive," "echo," and "mirror" predominate the AI; it is describing it's own feedback loop with the user.

 ## Believer Categories